nataly-novak/babel-bot/README.md

 /info command gives information about key koai concepts

-/raid prints link to raid timer
+/raid shows the initialisation of the raid timer.
+Shield emoji allows you to join the announced raid.
+After everyone has joined, press the sword emoji to proceed.
+Joining allows you to be mentioned after the raid is done

+/break initializes the break timer.
+Bed emoji allows you to join the break Zzz emoji starts the break.

-/invite prints KOAI invite link
+/invite prints KOAI invite link.
+Print /invite koa to get KOA invitation

 /coin flips a coin for you